-The Cart Ruts (Cart Tracks) at St Georges Bay are located beside Triq Ghar Dalam, these appear to cross the bay.
-Also in the bay but perpendicular to the the thin road side ones, are much larger underwater Cart Ruts.
-These are similar to the ones seen at Clapham Junction and include the switch points.
+Also in the bay, but perpendicular to the the thin road side Cart Ruts, are much larger underwater Cart Ruts.
+These include the triangle/wedge shape and are similar to the ones seen at Clapham Junction and San Gwann.

 The Cart Ruts are slightly strange in that one Rut is shorter than the other.
 What remains of the Cart Ruts go from the Ghar Dalam Road to the water.
 Did they ever go into the water?
 Was the water at that level when these were created?
 Were the submerged Cart ruts created at a different time?
 Why is one Cart Track shorter than the other, why are the Ruts themselves so narrow when compared to others, especially at Clapham Junction?